isaacenobun/my-blog-website/README.md

 ## Description

-Provide a more detailed description of your project.
-Explain its purpose, features, and any other relevant information.
+This project involves the development of a web application using Django.
+The primary purpose of the application is to manage and display posts, utilizing various Django features and best practices.

 ## Implementation
 <ul>
-  <li>I used a virtual environment in this project - 'python3 -m venv ...'</li>
+  <li>Set up a virtual environment for this project using 'python3 -m venv ...'</li>
-  <li>Installed django with pip3</li>
+<li>Installed Django using pip3</li>
-  <li>I used the default SQlite database for this project</li>
+<li>Utilized the default SQLite database for this project</li>
-  <li>The data models migrated include a 'Post' class which has a title, author, created_on, updated_on, content and status field.
-Author is designed as a foreign key linked to django's native User model for user authentication.</li>
+<li>Implemented data models, including a 'Post' class featuring fields such as title, author, created_on, updated_on, content, and status.
+The 'Author' field is designed as a foreign key linked to Django's native User model for user authentication.</li>
-  <li>Post additions and edits will be done from the django admin dashboard and so some code was written in admin.py to organise and filter the dashboard.</li>
+<li>Configured post additions and edits through the Django admin dashboard, incorporating custom code in admin.py to enhance organization and filtering.</li>
-  <li>I used class based views in this project</li>
+<li>Utilized class-based views in combination with a function-based view to implement the search functionality. <small>Future plans include implementing real-time search updates with JavaScript.</small></li>
-  <li></li>
+<li>Enabled HTML and CSS styling for post contents entered in the Django admin dashboard, using the 'safe' Django template language (DTL) filter.</li>
 </ul>

 ## Getting Started

 To run this blog locally on your machine.
 <ul>
-  <li>Save the file locally.</li>
+  <li>Save the [file](https://github.com/isaacenobun/my-blog-website) locally.</li>
   <li>Open the folder my-blog-website, and type the following commands one after the other in your terminal<br>
   - source 'Env/bin/activate'<br>
   - cd blogProject<br>